 Each faculty member has the responsibility to fairly evaluate the academic progress of each student and in doing so may use appropriate software to assist with his or her evaluation of written work.
-Any student found to have committed academic dishonesty may be subject to sanctions and will be reported to the Executive Dean of Student Development.
+Any student found to have committed academic dishonesty may be subject to sanctions and will be reported to the Vice President of Student Development.
 Students should follow all directions posted for assignments and all work should be completed independently unless instructed otherwise.
 For further details, please see the current College Catalog.

 Title IX of the Educational Amendments of 1972 protects individuals from discrimination based on sex in any educational program or activity operated by the College.
 Sexual harassment, which includes sexual violence, is a form of sex discrimination prohibited by Title IX.
 Wilson Community College does not discriminate or permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, age, disability, familial status, veteran status, genetic information, or citizenship in matters of admission, employment, or services or in the educational programs or activities it operates.

 The College has designated Title IX Coordinator, to direct the College’s compliance efforts and respond to inquiries concerning Title IX.
 A person may file a complaint regarding the alleged violation of Title IX by contacting the following persons: Cindy Allen, Director of Human Resources/TIX Coordinator at email@example.com.
 See the current College Catalog or visit the WCC website for more information about Title IX.